sigmdel/domoticz_button/README.md

 The configuration parameters (see [config](#config) that set the default device number and whether its active or not are

-  - `defaultDevice`: an unsigned 16 bit integer that is the index of the device in the `devices[]` array.
+  - `defaultDevice`: an unsigned 16-bit integer that is the index of the device in the `devices[]` array.
 If there's to be no default device, set this to a value greater than the number of devices in the array, says the default 65535.

-  - `defaultActive`: an unsigned 8 bit integer that should be set to 1 to toggle the state of the default device with a button press when the display is blanked and set to 0 to only display the status of the default device when the display is refreshed after being blanked.
+  - `defaultActive`: an unsigned 8-bit integer that should be set to 1 to toggle the state of the default device with a button press when the display is blanked and set to 0 to only display the status of the default device when the display is refreshed after being blanked.

 ### 5.8.
 Managing